 In mid-2009, an initial geotechnical program was executed by DUSEL, first on the 300L, then on the 4850L of the Homestake site.
 This program included site mapping, reconnaissance level geotechnical drilling and core logging, in situ stress measurements, optical and acoustic televiewer logging, numerical modeling, laboratory testing, initial surveying, and generation of a three dimensional (3D) Geological and Geotechnical Model.
 Additional tasks added in 2010 included characterization of ground vibrations from blasting associated with the Davis Campus excavation activities, and groundwater monitoring.
 A Geotechnical Engineering Summary Report (DUSEL PDR Appendix 5.H) was completed in March 2010, which recommended additional drilling and mapping to address data gaps and reduce uncertainty in the characterization of the rock mass that would be important for future phases of design.
 All of the geologic, geotechnical, and hydrogeologic information collected has been used to advance the Conceptual Design of the LBNF at the 4850L.

 The geotechnical site investigations area on the 4850L, showing boreholes, in situ measurement stations, and planned cavities within the triangle of drifts between the Ross and Yates Shafts, is presented in Figure 2-7.
-Note that only one core (hole J) was collected in the Poorman formation for DUSEL, as this was not the intended rock formation to be used at the time of the investigation.
+Note: Only one core (hole J) was collected in the Poorman formation for DUSEL, as this was not the intended rock formation to be used at the time of the investigation.